Mamadi Souaré

 Mamadi Souaré (born 10 January 1971), sometimes known as Passarella, is a Guinean professional football manager and former player who played as a right-back.
-As a player, he represented the Guinea national team, and he managed them from 2009 to 2010.
+As a player, he played for the Guinea national team, and he managed them from 2009 to 2010.

 Managerial career

 Souaré briefly managed the Guinea national football team for 8 months from 2009 to 2010.
 In 2015, he was appointed manager at SAG Siguiri, and he moved to Gangan in 2017.